-Transfer Credits
+Transfer and Transient Credits

 A maximum of 6 semester hours of graduate credit with grades of B or higher may be transferred from another AACSB International accredited institution, with the approval of the MBA Program Director.
 If the student wishes to transfer credit earned while he/she is enrolled in the LSUS MBA program, approval prior to enrolling in the course(s) to be transferred must be obtained from the MBA Program Director.
 Students must submit to the MBA Program Director a catalog description and syllabus for a course before it can be approved for transfer credit.
 Graduate credits earned more than eight years before the completion of the MBA degree cannot be transferred.
-Graduate credits earned during any semester or semester in which the student was classified as non-degree may not be used to satisfy degree requirements.